 The first thought that occurs to me is not why but why not?
 Our close relatives the apes enjoy climbing, so why not us?
 Perhaps the desire to get to the top of things is an ancient animal drive that modern society has suppressed.
 After all, a society geared to material gain can hardly be expected to support such an unproductive pursuit (the only material gain I’ve made on the hill is finding a glove that didn’t fit).
 Then again, perhaps the act of climbing is simply too ape-like and unsophisticated for most; it is difficult, for example, to maintain any semblance of dignity while lying spread-eagled on the ground after having tripped over a clump of heather.
 Ironically, the freedom to adopt such a position and have no-one give disapproving looks is one of the secret joys of hillwalking…The Great Outdoors is a giant funhouse where we can cast off adult worries and become carefee kids again.
 It’s no accident that children love climbing.

-In your own words, give the two reasons the writer uses to explain people’s desire to climb hills.
-Quote briefly to support each reason.
+In your own words, give four reasons the writer uses to explain people’s desire to climb hills.
 (4)

 Perhaps it has something to do with exercise and fitness – the feelgood feeling that comes from muscles that don’t ache when you climb stairs, lungs that don’t wheeze when you run for a bus and endorphins that buzz round your head and keep you feeling high even after you have returned to sea-level.